 Yes, you can use a VPN with TalkTalk.
 A VPN is a virtual private network that allows you to browse the internet anonymously.
 It also encrypts all of your data so that nobody else can see it.

 When using a VPN with TalkTalk, you should always make sure that the VPN provider has a UK server.
 This will allow you to access all of the websites and services available in the area.
-You can check out our list of the best VPNs to use in the UK and pick from the collection.

 Does TalkTalk throttle IPTV?